 Sunday September 26, 2004 Day 1

 The sea was flat and I anchored in 3.5 m over sand.
-The barometer during the day had gone from 1015 mB to 1018 and is now back down to 1014 mB.
-I have this nice anchorage all to myself.
+The barometer during the day had gone from 1015 mB to 1018 and it wass now back down to 1014 mB.
+I had this nice anchorage all to myself.
 I had a warm shower and an ouzo.
 There was a small problem with the fresh water pressure pump.
 It would not shutdown.
 I have had this problem before.
 I fixed it by cleaning its intake filter.

 Monday September 27, 2004 Day 2

 I slept until 7, then I slowly got ready to sail to Kythnos.
-First I checked the weather forecasts: wind from the SW of force 4 but there is a bad low front in Italy moving slowly E. The temperature in the cabin is 23°C, the humidity 86% and the barometer 1018 mB.
+First I checked the weather forecasts: wind from the SW of force 4 but there was a bad low-front in Italy moving slowly E. The temperature in the cabin was 23°C, the humidity 86% and the barometer 1018 mB.

 During the day I tried calling with my GSM phone Alimos Marina in Kalamaki, a suburb of Athens, to ask if they had a berth available for 2 nights.
 None of the numbers in Heikell nor the one that Nikos, my brother, had given me got a response.
 I gave up and called Nikos and asked him if his secretary could contact the marina.
 She soon called me back.
 While she too could get nowhere with the marina she made arrangements for Thetis to use, for free, one of the berths belonging to Vernicos Yachts (Nikos is one of the founders of VY and he is now the CEO of their aviation subsidiary Veravia) and she gave me the GSM phone number of the VY supervisor to call tomorrow and arrange the details.

-The anchorage here is fairly pleasant and there are only 3 other yachts: a beautiful mega-yacht with a Maltese flag and two charter yachts.
+The anchorage here was fairly pleasant and there were only 3 other yachts: a beautiful mega-yacht with a Maltese flag and two charter yachts.
 For dinner I prepared the last of the turkey cutlets.
 I served them with a fresh tomato sauce and rice.

 Tuesday September 28, 2004 Day 3